davideferrari95/alexa_voice_control/README.md

 ## Node-RED Flows Configuration

-- Import the `flows.json` files in the `scripts` folder to Node-RED to have a working example of the flows.
+Example: Import `example_flows.json` files in the `scripts` folder to Node-RED to have a working example of the flows.

 - Use the `Alexa Init` Node to add your Alexa Account
 - Use the `Alexa Routine` Node to play voice messages

-- Use the `ROS2 Inject` Node linked to the `ROS2 Type` and `ROS2 Subscriber` Nodes to subscribe to ROS2 topics.
+- Use the `ROS2 Type` Node linked to the `ROS2 Subscriber` Node to subscribe to ROS2 topics.
 - Use the `ROS2 Inject` Node linked to the `ROS2 Type` and `ROS2 Publisher` Nodes to publish to ROS2 topics.
 - Configure the `ROS2 Type` Node to match the message type.
 - Configure the `ROS2 Subscriber` or `ROS2 Publisher` Node to match the topic name.
-- Set the Domain ID of the `ROS2 Subscriber` or `ROS2 Publisher` Node to the same value of the ROS2 Bridge (Try Setting to 0).
+- Set the Domain ID of the `ROS2 Subscriber` or `ROS2 Publisher` Node to the same value of the ROS2 Bridge (Equal to `export ROS_DOMAIN_ID`).

 ## Launch Instructions